 3. To engage with space-weather end users and inform policy makers and the public

-The main benefits will be a significant enhancement of our present knowledge on solar active region properties and evolution leading to flaring activity, a statistically rigorous set of active region properties that future flaring activity can be predicted from and a functionally-expandable infrastructure that will allow simple, but suitably verified, transition of scientific research into operational space-weather applications.
+The main benefits consist of a significant enhancement of our present knowledge on solar active region properties and evolution leading to flaring activity, a statistically rigorous set of active region properties that future flaring activity can be predicted from and a functionally-expandable infrastructure allowing for simple, but suitably verified, transition of scientific research into operational space-weather applications.